Marketing: Research

+These are also designated as Premier AMA Journals by the American Marketing Association.

 Segmentation

 Market segmentation consists of taking the total heterogeneous market for a product and dividing it into several sub-markets or segments, each of which tends to be homogeneous in all significant aspects.
 The process is conducted for two main purposes: better allocation of a firm's finite resources and to better serve the more diversified tastes of contemporary consumers.
 A firm only possesses a certain amount of resources.
 Thus, it must make choices (and appreciate the related costs) in servicing specific groups of consumers.
 Moreover, with more diversity in the tastes of modern consumers, firms are noting the benefit of servicing a multiplicity of new markets.

-Market segmentation can be defined in terms of the STP acronym, meaning Segment, Target, and Position.
+Market segmentation can be defined in terms of the STP acronym, meaning Segmentation, Targeting, and Positioning.

 Segmentation involves the initial splitting up of consumers into persons of like needs/wants/tastes.
 Commonly used criteria include: